Correlated Poisson processes and self-decomposable laws: Abstract

 \section{Abstract}

-We discuss in detail a procedure to produce two Poisson processes $M(t),N(t)$ associated to positively correlated, self-decomposable, exponential renewals.
-The main result of this paper is a closed, elementary form for the joint distribution $p_{m,n}(s,t)$ of the pair $(M(s),N(t))$: this turns out to be instrumental to produce explicit algorithms with applications to option pricing, as well as to credit and insurance risk modeling, that will be discussed in a separate paper
+We analyze a method to produce pairs of non independent Poisson processes $M(t),N(t)$ from positively correlated, self-de\-com\-po\-sa\-ble, exponential renewals.
+In particular the present paper provides the family of copulas pairing the renewals, along with the closed form for the joint distribution $p_{m,n}(s,t)$ of the pair $\big(M(s),N(t)\big)$, an outcome which turns out to be instrumental to produce explicit algorithms for applications in finance and queuing theory.
+We finally discuss the cross-correlation properties of the two processes and the relative timing of their jumps